Norway's outgoing government proposes wealth fund spending cut - NewsBreak

 Norway's outgoing government proposes wealth fund spending cut

-OSLO (Reuters) -Norway should sharply cut spending from its $1.3 trillion sovereign wealth fund in 2022 as the economy rebounds from the pandemic, the outgoing centre-right minority government told parliament on Tuesday.
+OSLO, Oct 12 (Reuters) - Norway should sharply cut spending from its $1.3 trillion sovereign wealth fund in 2022 as the economy rebounds from the pandemic, the outgoing centre-right minority government told parliament on Tuesday.

 In one of its last official acts before stepping down later this week, the government proposed withdrawing 322.4 billion Norwegian crowns ($37.6 billion) from the wealth fund next year, down from 406.8 billion crowns in 2021.

-The government of Conservative Party Prime Minister Erna Solberg lost here last month's election for parliament and will be replaced here by a coalition of the leftwing Labour Party and the rural Centre Party.
+The government of Conservative Party Prime Minister Erna Solberg lost last month's election for parliament and will be replaced by a coalition of the leftwing Labour Party and the rural Centre Party.

 The new government will have only a few weeks to introduce its own budget amendments and is thus expected to incorporate a significant part of Solberg's spending plan for 2022.